exploring-curiosity/InternetBanking-Application/README.md

 The project is built with the following:

-- React - frontend
+- ReactJS - frontend
+- ThreeJS - Background Effects
 - Node.js - backend
-- MySSQL - Database
+- MySQL - Database

 ## Features implemented